ByteBitter/TheBusModBuilder/README.md

 3. Hit the "Build Mod" Button
 4. Wait - building a mod can take a while

-The Build is done, when you see the red-ish `tkterminal$` at the bottom of the console window.
+The process is done, when the red-ish `tkterminal$` at the bottom of the console window is shown.

 ## Nerd stuff - whats inside?